Which of the following statements is true about the Calvin cycle ... | Channels for Pearson+

 1

-Recognize that the Calvin cycle is a light-independent reaction, meaning it does not require light to proceed, unlike the light-dependent reactions.
+Recognize that the Calvin cycle takes place in the chloroplasts of plant cells, not in the mitochondria of animal cells.

-Identify the location of the Calvin cycle: it takes place in the stroma of chloroplasts, not in the thylakoid membranes or mitochondria.
+The primary function of the Calvin cycle is to convert carbon dioxide and other compounds into glucose, not to break down glucose into pyruvate.

-Clarify the main purpose of the Calvin cycle: it synthesizes glucose from carbon dioxide and water using ATP and NADPH produced in the light-dependent reactions.
+The Calvin cycle does not directly produce ATP and NADPH; instead, it uses ATP and NADPH generated during the light-dependent reactions of photosynthesis to drive the synthesis of glucose.

-Note that the Calvin cycle does not directly produce ATP and NADPH; instead, it uses these molecules to drive the synthesis of glucose.
+Conclude that the correct statement is: 'The Calvin cycle is a series of reactions that occur in the chloroplasts of plant cells.'

 Watch next